jeguzzi/ros2_navigation_utils/README.md

 # ros2_navigation_utils

-A collection of node useful for mobile robot's navigation
+A collection of nodes useful for mobile robot's navigation

 ## Follow path action server

 An action server to actuate a path, like a carrot-planner.
-Very simple.
-Ignore possible collisions.
+It is very simple and ignores possible collisions.

 It has few parameters: